The absurdity of it all was astounding to me.

 I really felt used and abused.
 I cannot possibly stress enough the dangers of working for such a corporation.
 Anybody who is trying to make a living as a full-time job who starts at Lifetime invariably realizes that the company is bleeding them dry.
 My hair stylist, massage therapist, and the best personal trainers that worked in the Des Moines location have all left and started businesses of their own.” – Curtis Linhart

 2) This publicly traded company is also $1.8 billion in debt.

 Per this insightful article, Lifetime lost between $100 million and $280 million per year between 2019 and 2021, with no positive year.
 CEO Bahram Akradi makes $24 million a year—a figure that “can’t be ignored,” says author Marco Brecciaroli.
 “I think that LTH is a long-term unsuccessful company.
 Loaded with debt, it is trying a dangerous, volatile path towards de-leverage.”

 1) Rumor has it, they’re opening a secondary club in Overland Park.

 At the corner of 99th & Metcalf-ish.
 Let’s just see how this plays out—and if it ever comes to fruition.
 Godspeed to those who end up working there.
-Hell, this is a company who wouldn’t even let me have one last farewell class to say goodbye to my beloved students.
+Hell, this is a company who wouldn’t even let me have one last farewell class to say goodbye to my esteemed students.

-Have a Lifetime horror story or tale to tell?
+Have a Life Time horror story or tale to tell?
 Chime in below or drop me a quick e-mail with your experiences.
 Trust me, you’re not alone in your unabashed loathing for this corporation.